Evavives/evavives.github.io/_publications/2024-jigsaw.md

 venue: 'Review of Educational Research'
 paperurl: ''
 link: ''
-citation: 'Vives, Poletti, Robert, Butera, Huguet, consortium PROFAN, and Régner.
-2024. &quot;Learning with Jigsaw: A systematic review gathering all the pieces of the puzzle more than 40 years later &quot; <i>Review of Educational Research</i>.'
+citation: 'Vives, et al. 2024. &quot;Learning with Jigsaw: A systematic review gathering all the pieces of the puzzle more than 40 years later &quot; <i>Review of Educational Research</i>.'
 ---